Respiratory Muscle Training

 Theory and PracticeBy

 The book is divided into two parts - theory and practice.
 Part I provides readers with access to the theoretical building blocks that support practice.
 It explores the evidence base for RMT as well as the different methods of training respiratory muscles and their respective efficacy.
 Part II guides the reader through the practical implementation of the most widely validated form of RMT, namely inspiratory muscle resistance training.
-Finally, over 100 "Functional" IMT exercises are described, which incorporate a stability and/or postural challenge, including exercises that address specific "dyspnoeagenic" movements.
+Finally, over 150 "Functional" RMT exercises are described, which incorporate a stability and/or postural challenge - and address specific movements that provoke dyspnoea.

 Physiotherapists, primary and secondary care physicians, nurses, respiratory therapists